semrush/intergalactic/website/docs/components/inline-input/inline-input.md

 ### Sizes

-You can set height and font size for the InlineInput component.
-So the component itself does not have a set sizes.
+InlineInput itself does not have a set sizes.
+You can set its height and font size that suit your use case.

 ### Styles